szalapski/refactoring/BigBallOfMud/ProgramNotes.md

     - GetExternalLogins - string
     - Extract a method in GetExternalLogins

-  - seven-step DI refactoring in BigBallOfMud
+  - seven-step DI refactoring in BigBallOfMud.HomeController
   1. (static only) Sequester the untestable/uninjectable code into a tightly-coupled implementation
 	a. extract instance method
 	b. extract instance class from that method